 Analysis of 6-[18F]fluorodopamine PET data

-6-[18F]fluorodopamine (6-[18F]FDA) is an analogue of dopamine, one of the catecholamines, that can be used for imaging sympathetic nervous system function.
-When produced in high specific activity, also other tissues than heart, with lower density of sympathetic nerves, can be studied without mass effects (Eskola et al., 2012).
+6-[18F]fluorodopamine (6-[18F]FDA) is an analogue of dopamine, one of the catecholamines, that can be used for imaging sympathetic nervous system function in the heart, renal cortex, and thyroid (Tipre and Goldstein, 2005).
+When produced in high specific activity, also tissues with lower density of sympathetic nerves can be studied without mass effects (Eskola et al., 2012).

 Noradrenaline transporters in sympathetic nerve terminals transport 6-[18F]FDA into the cells, where it is converted into 6-[18F]fluoronoradrenaline (6-[18F]fluoronorepinephrine), and stored in vesicles by the vesicular monoamine transporter (VMAT).
 These steps are rapid, and allow to detect the tissue regions with intact sympathetic system.
 When sympathetic system is stimulated, noradrenaline and 6-[18F]fluoronoradrenaline are released from the vesicles; the washout rate of activity from tissue is quantitatively related to the sympathetic activity.
 In 6-[18F]FDA studies of the heart the decline of activity has been shown to be biexponential.
 When function

 is fitted to the descending part of the myocardial activity curve, the half-life (t1/2 = ln(2)/λ) of the early and late phase is ∼5-15 min and ∼80-150 min, respectively (Goldstein et al., 1993; Coates et al., 1996).

 Goldstein et al (2002) developed a multicompartmental model for describing the kinetics of 6-[18F]FDA in heart tissue, but the model is too complex to be used in data analysis.